dotnet/EntityFramework.Docs/entity-framework/core/get-started/netcore/new-db-sqlite.md

 ### Changing the model:

-- If you make changes to your model, you can use the `dotnet ef migrations add` command to scaffold a new [migration](https://docs.microsoft.com/aspnet/core/data/ef-mvc/migrations#introduction-to-migrations).
+- If you make changes to the model, you can use the `dotnet ef migrations add` command to scaffold a new [migration](https://docs.microsoft.com/aspnet/core/data/ef-mvc/migrations#introduction-to-migrations).
 Once you have checked the scaffolded code (and made any required changes), you can use the `dotnet ef database update` command to apply the schema changes to the database.
 - EF Core uses a `__EFMigrationsHistory` table in the database to keep track of which migrations have already been applied to the database.
-- For some kinds of schema changes, EF Core Migrations doesn't automatically generate code.
+- The SQLite database engine doesn't support certain schema changes that are supported by most other relational databases.
+For example, the `DropColumn` operation is not supported.
+EF Core Migrations will generate code for these operations.
+But if you try to apply them to a database or generate a script, EF Core throws exceptions.
 See [SQLite Limitations](../../providers/sqlite/limitations.md).
-For new development, consider dropping the database and creating a new one rather than using migrations when your model changes.
+For new development, consider dropping the database and creating a new one rather than using migrations when the model changes.

 ## Additional Resources